 Ad Fontes Media rates CNBC in the Middle category of bias and as Reliable, Analysis/Fact Reporting in terms of reliability.
 CNBC is a business news TV channel and website owned by NBCUniversal News Group.
 Its coverage focuses on real-time financial market and business content.
-The website records 91 million visits and the TV channel reaches 5.7 million viewers per month.
 Founded in 1989, CNBC has headquarters in New Jersey and news bureaus worldwide.

 Panels of analysts from Ad Fontes Media regularly review representative sample content to rate it for reliability and bias.
 Each panel of analysts comprises one left-leaning, one right-leaning, and one center-leaning analyst.